- Purchase the complete Expat Arrivals Kuala Lumpur Guide (PDF)

 Affluent areas in Kuala Lumpur

-Sri Hartamas is located very close to Mont Kiara and has a lot of overflow of expat singles, couples and families wanting the conveniences of Mont Kiara amenities, yet a removed living atmosphere.
-Homes are on the higher end but include condos, townhouses and semi-detached houses, as well as serviced apartment complexes.
-Shopping centres are convenient and the restaurants are cozy and intimate and offer a wide range of cuisine.
+Sri Hartamas is located very close to Mont Kiara and is ideal for expat singles, as well as couples and families wanting the conveniences of Mont Kiara amenities along with an exclusive atmosphere.
+Homes are on the higher end and include condos, townhouses and semi-detached houses, as well as serviced apartment complexes.
+Shopping centres are conveniently located and the restaurants here are cosy and intimate and offer a wide range of cuisine.